NUM-Forschungsdatenplattform/num-portal-webapp/docs/00_glossary/00_glossary.md

 openEHR
-  Open internation standard to store data together with the semantic information on how data has to be interpreted.
+  Open international standard to store data together with the semantic information on how data has to be interpreted.

   See [openEHR project website](https://www.openehr.org) for more information.